Common Very common

 - Location: In the mouth, underneath the diaper (for children), genital area, under breasts, buttocks, skin folds

 - Treatment: Topical creams, prescription medication

-Candida albicans is a yeast that many people normally carry without having any discomfort.
+Fungal infections usually caused by Candida albicans which is a yeast that many people normally carry without having any discomfort.
 However, if the immune system deteriorates, or if the normal bacterial flora is disturbed, the fungus can proliferate and cause problems.
 The risk of fungal infections is higher in infants, pregnant women and the elderly.

-Even adults can get fungal infection in the mouth.
+Even adults can get the infection in the mouth.
 For example, you can get fungal infection if you do not wash your mouth after using cortisone spray or if you have dentures.
-For women, it is common fungal infection of the vagina.
+For women, it is common of the vagina.
 Most people will at some time in life experience such an infection.

-For adults, fungal infections give a red rash under breasts, buttocks, groin and skin folds.
-In the mouth, fungal infection can result in white coatings ands spots on the tongue and insides of cheeks, appears as red irritated and possibly simultaneously burning mucosa on removable dentures, or cracks and irritation in the corners of the mouth.
+For adults, the infection gives a red rash under breasts, buttocks, groin and skin folds.
+In the mouth, can result in white coatings and spots on the tongue and insides of cheeks, appears as red irritated and possibly simultaneously burning mucosa on removable dentures, or cracks and irritation in the corners of the mouth.

 - Oral candidiasis

 - Tinea corporis (ringworm)